kmikael/FeedbinNotifier/README.md

 # Installation

 You can build Feedbin Notifier with Xcode 4.6.3 on OS X 10.8.
+A code-signed binary is also available [here](http://cl.ly/PyUr).